orwel1984/cpp/Foundational-Concepts/GDB.md

 ```

 Make sure to compile your program with -g option.
-Also set the optimization level to -Os to get proper assembley stadktraces all the way into libc.
+Also set the optimization level to -Os to get proper assembley stacktraces all the way into libc.

 ## Common Commands